What is redundancy pay?

 Will my overtime hours be included in my redundancy pay?

-Overtime won't usually be included as part of your weekly pay - the only exception is if the overtime was regular and you had to do it as part of your job.
+Overtime won't usually be included as part of the calculation of your normal weekly pay - the only exception is if the overtime was guaranteed and compulsory, i.e.d you had no choice not to do it.
+Voluntary overtime is not included.

 What if I don't have regular working hours?

-If the amount of hours you work changes each week, and your contract doesn't specify a number of 'normal hours', your redundancy pay will be worked out from an average.
+If the number of hours you work varies each week, and your contract doesn't specify the number of 'normal hours', your redundancy pay will be worked out from an average.

 The average is based on what you earned in the 12 weeks leading up to being made redundant, and will include any commission you've made.